Taufiq Febriyanto

-Taufiq Febriyanto (born 12 February 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Persis Solo.
+Taufiq Febriyanto (born 12 February 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Kendal Tornado.

 Club career

 Persik Kediri

 In 2019 Taufiq joined Persik Kediri in the Liga 2.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2020 season, this season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 Febriyanto made his debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium, Cibinong.

 Persis Solo

 Taufiq was signed for Persis Solo to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Dewa United at the Moch.
 Soebroto Stadium, Magelang.